-Excelsior College uses the credit hour as a standardized measure of student achievement in order to ensure a reasonable level of consistency (a) among the College’s courses and other Excelsior sources of credit and (b) between Excelsior College sources of credit and credit accepted from outside of the College (transfer courses, PLA, external exams, etc.).
+Excelsior University uses the credit hour as a standardized measure of student achievement in order to ensure a reasonable level of consistency (a) among the University’s courses and other Excelsior sources of credit and (b) between Excelsior University sources of credit and credit accepted from outside of the University (transfer courses, PLA, external exams, etc.).

 - The student learning outcomes of the credit-bearing activity, accompanied by verified evidence of student achievement of those outcomes.
 The student learning outcomes should be comparable to those generally acknowledged in the field as appropriate for the subject and level.
 Each student's performance on the outcomes should be documented through suitable assessment of that student's work.

 - A reasonable approximation of the hours of time required by a student with a typical level of prior knowledge to meet these learning outcomes under conditions typical for traditional institutions of higher education.
 One credit hour should approximate 45 hours of student work for a traditional student.
 Three credit hours should approximate 135 hours of student work.
 This is based on the federal standard of three hours per week over a 15-week term or an equivalent amount of work in another format.
 The actual number of hours an individual student will take to complete the work will vary based on a variety of factors, including academic preparedness and prior knowledge.